vvaezian/MultiLingoVocabularyPractice/README.md

 - [ ] Import user's languages and words from DuoLingo
 - [ ] Fill out the empty values in the database (if user adds a language, the previously added words should be translated in the new language)
 - [ ] Move files to another server
-- [ ] Add flag for source language

 #### Bugs to Fix
 - [x] Lower/upper case words are treated as two words